Skip to Content

 Once the primer is dry, you can repeat the brush painting with your paint.
 We used Sherwin Williams Urethane Enamel in High Reflective White.

-small foam roller painting kitchen backsplash
+hand holding small foam roller painting white on backsplash.

 Step 10: Allow Each Layer Of Paint To Dry

-Allow proper dry time between each coat of paint.
-You may need 2-3 coats of paint depending on how dark your tiles were to begin with.
-We used 3 coats of paint.
+You may need 2-3 coats of paint, depending on how dark your tiles were to begin with.
+You may also need to lightly sand any imperfections with 220 paper.
+We used 3 coats of paint with light sanding in between.

 painted white tile backsplash with painter's tape around edges and white and green painted cabinets.